-WSDOT did not complete a Project Delivery Method Selection ("PDMS") Checklist because WSDOT is not allowed to utilize design-build for projects that are below \$2,000,000 pursuant to RCW 47.20.785.
+WSDOT did not complete a Project Delivery Method Selection ("PDMS") Checklist the projects that are below \$2,000,000 because WSDOT is not allowed to utilize design-build for these projects pursuant to RCW CPARB Report on WSDOT Delivery Methods, Part 1

+47.20.785.
 For F00015G, the project had already been bid before the passage of ESBH 2134, and by the time the Task Force started its review, the project had been fully completed.